 * so on

-* @return the parameter value as an Array
+* @return the parameter value as an Array object in

-* value null
+* value null is returned.

 * @exception SQLException if a database access error occurs